 This includes the secure systems used by the For Baby’s Sake teams’ host local authority partners; central Trust systems, including our central data hub (Kim); and other secure systems, for example, the Star Online system for service users completing an Outcome Star with their For Baby’s Sake Practitioner.

 How long we keep your information for

-We will only use and store information on the systems used by the Trust and For Baby’s Sake teams for as long as necessary for the purposes it was collected for, and to meet any legal or regulatory requirement.
+We will only use and store information on the systems used by The For Baby’s Sake Trust and For Baby’s Sake teams for as long as necessary for the purposes it was collected for, and to meet any legal or regulatory requirement.

-These retention periods depend on the nature of your contact with the Trust and For Baby’s Sake and why you have provided the data.
+These retention periods depend on the nature of your contact with The For Baby’s Sake Trust and the For Baby’s Sake programme and why you have provided the data.
 For example:

 - For those engaged in For Baby’s Sake as a service user, how long your and your child(ren)’s data will be kept for will take into account the retention periods in use in your local authority area, which may include:

 - Up to 15 years for those accessing family support services